 - 1. Personnel conducting QC tests shall be properly trained or certified to perform the tests (see Section 1.1.3). - 2.
 Proper ACI Concrete Field Testing Technician Grade I or ASTM test techniques and procedures shall be demonstrated for slump, temperature, density (unit weight), air content, and fabrication of compressive strength cylinders during the NCPA audit.
 Additionally, for SCC proper ACI Self-Consolidating Concrete Testing Technician or ASTM test techniques and procedures shall be demonstrated for slump flow, VSI, temperature, density (unit weight), air content, and fabrication of SCC compressive strength cylinders during the NPCA audit. - 3.
-Track the number of tests on each neoprene compression test pad, if used. - 4.
+Track the number of tests on each neoprene compression test pad in accordance with ASTM C1231, if used - 4.
 If concrete testing is performed by an outside testing agency, the testing shall be conducted at the point of placement and the plant shall obtain the ACI certificate(s) of the technician along with calibration records of equipment used.
-Obtaining this documentation from the supplier ensures that the personnel performing the tests have been properly trained and equipment used has current calibration. - 5.
-Testing of concrete compressive strength cylinders by third parties is not required to be performed on the plant premises.
-Plants using third party suppliers for compressive strength testing shall obtain copies of the technician ACI certificate and current equipment calibration certificate.
+Obtaining this documentation from the supplier ensures that the personnel performing the tests have been properly trained and equipment used has current calibration.